Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/New-AzureRmPolicyDefinition.md

 Accept wildcard characters: False
 ```

-### -Parameters
+### -Parameter
-The parameters for policy definition.
+The parameters declaration for policy definition.
 This can either be a path to a file name containing the parameters declaration, or the parameters declaration as string.```yaml
 Type: String
 Parameter Sets: (All)
 Aliases: